 We begin with a physical exam, pre-dental pain medications, pre-dental photos, and pre-anesthetic blood work to ensure your pet’s safety during the procedure.
 Your pet’s comfort is important to us, and we perform all dental cleanings with general anesthesia.
 We develop individualized anesthesia protocols for each patient, and all of our patients are intubated (a tube in the windpipe) and maintained on gas anesthesia.

 Our highly skilled veterinary team will administer the anesthetic and will constantly monitor your pet’s heath every step of the way.
 This includes EKG and blood pressure monitoring and assessing oxygen and CO2 levels.
 During the cleaning we will remove tartar buildup, assess your pet’s gum health, perform any needed tooth extractions, polish teeth, and end with a fluoride rinse.

-After the procedure, we will take additional photos, monitor your pet’s recovery, and send your pet home with antibiotics, when needed, to improve gum tissue healing after cleaning; pain medication if needed; and a choice of a home dental care kit or dental chews for our dog patients.
+After the procedure, we will take additional photos, monitor your pet’s recovery, and send your pet home with antibiotics, when needed, to improve gum tissue healing after cleaning, pain medication if needed, and a choice of a home dental care kit or dental chews.